 Probation Services

 Probation is the most frequently used correctional sanction in the United States, with 2.9 million individuals on probation (and over 800,000 on parole) compared to 1.9 million in prisons and jails (Wang, 2023).
 In theory, being in the community allows individuals to maintain community ties, employment, or education while receiving targeted interventions and support services to address underlying factors contributing to their criminal behavior.
 Probation may reduce criminal behavior through supervision, treatment, and support for successful community reintegration, striking a balance between accountability and providing resources to desist from future criminal conduct (Taxman et al., 2020).
-As articulated by Taxman et al. (2020) in "From mean to meaningful probation", probation employs punitive conditions that are designed to ensure that individuals feel the punishment simultaneously with rehabilitation-focused conditions such as treatment, programs, services, and employment opportunities that address risk factors and respond to clients' dynamic needs.
+As articulated by Taxman et al. (2020) in “From mean to meaningful probation,” probation employs punitive conditions that are designed to ensure that individuals feel the punishment simultaneously with rehabilitation-focused conditions such as treatment, programs, services, and employment opportunities that address risk factors and respond to clients' dynamic needs.
 The tension between punishment- and rehabilitative-oriented conditions impacts the legitimacy of probation by undermining the sentence goals to be achieved through conditions of supervision.
 POs must carefully balance law enforcement and rehabilitation goals to deliver effective treatments and behavioral controls, and failure to do so can create uncertainty regarding appropriate supervision practices (Mackey et al., 2022).

 Probation Conditions